-ABSTRACT: In our efforts to develop peptide dendrimers as a new class of antimicrobial peptides (AMPs) against Gram-negative bacteria, we investigated their activity at acidic and basic pH, which correspond to the conditions of the site of bacterial infections on skin or biofilms and chronic wounds respectively.
-Removing the eight low pK_a amino termini of our reference dendrimer G3KL by substituting the N-terminal lysine residues with aminohexanoic acid provided dendrimer XC1 with a broader pH-activity range.
-Furthermore, raising the pH to 8.0 revealed strong activities against Klebsiella pneumoniae and methicillin resistant Staphylococcus aureus (MRSA) against which the dendrimers are inactive at pH 7.4, an effect which we also observed with polymyxin B and tentatively assign to stronger binding to the bacteria at higher pH as observed with a fluorescence labeled dendrimer analog.
+ABSTRACT: While investigating peptide dendrimers as a new class of antimicrobial peptides (AMPs) against Gram-negative bacteria, we studied their activity at acidic and basic pH as found in sites of bacterial infections on skin or biofilms and in chronic wounds respectively.
+Removing the eight low $pK_a$ amino termini of our reference dendrimer G3KL by substituting the N-terminal lysine residues with aminohexanoic acid provided dendrimer XC1 with a broader pH-activity range.
+Furthermore, raising the pH to 8.0 revealed strong activities against Klebsiella pneumoniae and methicillin resistant Staphylococcus aureus (MRSA) against which the dendrimers are inactive at pH 7.4.
+We observed a similar effect with polymyxin B, which we tentatively assign to stronger binding to the bacteria at higher pH and suggests that basic buffering might be generally useful to enhance the activity of polycationic AMPs.

-In the race to discover new antibiotics to address multi-drug resistant bacteria,1 antimicrobial peptides (AMPs) represent a unique opportunity due to their broad activity spectrum and diverse mechanisms of action.^{2-5} While AMPs are primarily assessed for their antibacterial effects at physiological pH,6 their activity is often pH-dependent,7 which is important considering that sites of bacterial infections may be acidic (biofilms, skin surface), or basic (chronic wounds).^{8-10}
+In the race to discover new antibiotics against ESKAPE pathogens, antimicrobial peptides (AMPs) represent a unique opportunity due to their broad activity spectrum and diverse mechanisms of action.2-5 While AMPs are primarily assessed at physiological pH, their activity is often pH-dependent, which is important since sites of bacterial infections may be acidic (biofilms, skin surface), or basic (chronic wounds).9-11

 Here we set out to investigate the possible pH dependent activity of antimicrobial peptide dendrimers (AMPDs) G3KL and T7 (Figure 1).
-These AMPDs are composed of lysines and leucines and kill Gram-negative bacteria including multidrug resistant strains by a membrane disruptive mechanism similar to AMPs and involving α -helical folding of the dendrimer core in contact with the bacterial membrane.^{11-16} Such dendrimers possess eight amino termini which have a depressed p K_a of approximately 6.5, implying that the number of positive charges strongly increases at acidic pH.15 This effect might increase activity at low pH as reported for clavanins, which are AMPs containing histidine side-chains (p $K_a \sim 6$),17 or reduce activity due to unfolding of membrane-disruptive conformations and increased proteolytic degradation as reported for AMPs such as LL-37 or lactoferrin.18
+These AMPDs are composed of lysines and leucines and kill Gram-negative bacteria including multidrug resistant strains by a membrane disruptive mechanism similar to AMPs and involving $\alpha$ -helical folding of the dendrimer core in contact with the bacterial membrane.
+12-17 Such dendrimers possess eight amino termini which have a depressed p $K_a$ of approximately 6.5, implying that the number of positive charges strongly increases at acidic pH.
+This effect might increase activity at low pH as reported for clavanins, which are AMPs containing histidine side-chains (p $K_a \sim 6$ ), or reduce activity due to unfolding of membrane-disruptive conformations and increased proteolytic degradation as reported for AMPs such as LL-37 or lactoferrin.

 Anticipating a major role of N-termini in the possible pH-dependent activity of G3KL and T7, we prepared analogs in which these N-termini have been either removed or acetylated (XC1-XC4, Figure 1).
 As expected, their titration curves lacked the plateau observed with G3KL and T7 around pH 6.5 (Figure S1).
-Circular dichroism (CD) spectra of XC1-XC4 were similar at pH 7.4 and pH 8.0 and comparable to those of G3KL and T7, indicating a transition from a random coil in aqueous buffer to an α -helical trace upon addition of 5 mM dodecylphosphocholine (DPC) or 10 mM sodium dodecyl sulfate (SDS) mimicking membrane environments.
+Circular dichroism (CD) spectra of XC1-XC4 were similar at pH 7.4 and pH 8.0 and comparable to those of G3KL and T7, indicating a transition from a random coil in aqueous buffer to an α-helical trace upon addition of 5 mM dodecylphosphocholine (DPC) or 10 mM sodium dodecyl sulfate (SDS) mimicking membrane environments.
 In contrast to the CD traces of G3KL and T7, however, the CD traces of XC1-XC4 remained almost unchanged upon acidification to pH 5.0 (Figure 2a, Figure S2 and Figure S3).